wischerdson/html-meta/README.md

 	<img src="https://badgen.net/github/license/wischerdson/html-meta" alt="License">
 </p>

-**HTML Meta** is a PHP package for parsing website metadata, such as titles, favicons, OpenGraph tags, and more.
+**HTML Meta** is a PHP package for parsing website metadata, such as titles, favicons, OpenGraph tags and others.

 ---